We’re evolving. Mercer is now part of the new, expanded Marsh brand

-Reviewing San Francisco contractor-lessee health plan, pay rules
+San Francisco contractor-lessee health plan standards, pay rates updated

 HCAO compliance obligations

-An employer may have HCAO compliance obligations if it has a service contract with San Francisco city and county, or a lease at SFO or the Port of San Francisco.
-These obligations also apply to subcontractors and subtenants under the contract or lease.
+An employer may have HCAO compliance obligations if it has an HCAO-covered contract with San Francisco city and county or an HCAO-covered lease at SFO or the Port of San Francisco.
+These obligations also apply to subcontractors and subtenants and are set forth in the terms of the applicable contract or lease.
 The contract or lease must be for at least $25,000 annually ($50,000 for nonprofit employers).
-Covered employers include for-profit employers with 20 or more employees anywhere in the world (50 or more employees for nonprofit employers).
+Covered employers include for-profit employers with more than 20 employees anywhere in the world (more than 50 employees for nonprofit employers).

-A covered employee includes any employee working for a covered employer on an HCAO-covered contract or leased property for at least 20 hours a week, anywhere in the United States.
+A covered employee includes any employee working at least 20 hours a week for a covered employer anywhere in the United States under the employer’s contract or lease with San Francisco.
 San Francisco contractors and tenants must offer minimum health benefits at no cost to covered employees under the HCAO and HAO.

-Besides covering EHBs, a contractor's health plan must comply with these 16 standards:
+Besides covering EHBs, a contractor's health plan must comply with these 16 standards for 2027:

 Requirement Standard

-1. Premium contribution Employer pays 100% of the employee-only portion of medical coverage.
+1. Premium contribution Employer pays 100% of the self-only portion of medical coverage.
 Dental and vision are not included, other than routine adult eye exams.

-• Employers must cover OOP expenses up to 50% of OOPM on first-dollar basis.
-Employers may use a health savings account or health reimbursement arrangement to meet this standard.
+Employers must cover OOP expenses up to 50% of OOPM on a first-dollar basis.
+Employers may use a health savings account (HSA) or health reimbursement arrangement (HRA) to meet this standard.

 Out-of-network (OON): not specified